National Aboriginal and Torres Strait Islander Sports Awards

 National Aboriginal and Torres Strait Islander Sports Awards were first held in 1986 and recognize the sporting achievements of Indigenous and Islander athletes.
-The Awards have not been held since 2003.
+The Awards were not held between 2004 and 2022.

 Background

 The inaugural National Aboriginal and Torres Strait Islander Sports Awards were held at Adelaide's Hilton International Hotel on 6 September 1986.
 The Awards were established to pay tribute to the contribution of Aboriginal men and women to Australian and international sport.
 Charlie Perkins, Secretary of the Department of Aboriginal Affairs, strongly supported the establishment of the Awards and obtained Australian Government funding.
-The Aboriginal and Torres Strait Islander Commission continued funding after the Department ceased to exist.
+The Aboriginal and Torres Strait Islander Commission continued funding after the department ceased to exist.
 Australian business also assisted with sponsorship.

 Sydney Jackson, a champion Australian rules footballer and sports administrator made the following statements regarding the establishment of the Awards: the most exciting thing that has happened in Aboriginal sport outside individual achievement and recognition of Aboriginal sports men and women will go a long way towards encouraging you Aboriginal athletes to preserve in the development of their natural talents.
 Clyde Holding, the Minister of Aboriginal Affairs stated at the inaugural Awards that 'formal recognition of the big contribution made to Australian sport by Aboriginals is long overdue.